 It sounds somewhere between trite and cliche to say it: my journey to recovery led me to natural therapeutics.
 But honestly, there was a point where I wasn't even looking (as if I'd even know where to start) when a "healer" put her hands on my neck and sent a pulse through to my fingers and toes.

 So, in some way I wasn't looking for the healer: she found me.
-I was working for Cirque du Soleil when one evening and I developed a splitting headache after an only minimal amount of physical work.
+About a year after my episode and discharge from the Army I was working for Cirque du Soleil when one evening and I developed a splitting headache after an only minimal amount of physical work.
 Someone in the crew went and found Gail, the Cirque "Healer", and brought her to me, and she began her work by placing her hands on my neck and sent an electric "shock" through my body.
 The pulse shot through me like a bolt.
 It was at that moment I decided two things simultaneously: "I'll have what she's having, please." and "This is what I want to do with my life: accessing this energy and giving it to people."
 Unfortunately the feeling didn't last, because as soon as she'd started, she removed her hands and said: "What you have going on needs more help than I can provide: you need to go to a chiropractor." and she gave me the name of the guy she worked with.
 The next day I was at his office hearing and witnessing things I don't think I ever heard before, but that made absolutely perfect sense to me, as if I really did know it already.

 A while later I started having recurring dreams and visions of myself as a physician.
 Having a conversation with my heart, I'd literally look down at my sternum and talk to myself, and "God."
 I'd say: "I know I want to be a physician, these visions are mine, after all, and I can see myself doing it.
 BUT, please, please, please, show me a way to get medical training in medicine where I can help others overcome illness and injuries, recover, and regenerate completely.
 I didn't have the words to describe this approach to medicine yet, like "regenerative, integrative, functional, energetic, harmonic."
 I continued the negotiation for months and months, until the day I learned about Naturopathic Medicine.
 Right under my nose, like a well guarded secret, Naturopathic Doctors were licensed physicians in my home state of Connecticut; little did I know.
 I knew instantly that this was the direction I'd take.